Haush: Territory

-The Haush may have occupied all of the Isla Grande de Tierra del Fuego several thousand years ago, before the Selknam reached the Island.
-Many place names in what was Selknam territory in historic times are identified as Haush.
-After crossing over from the mainland, the Selknam are presumed to have killed or absorbed most of the Haush, and pushed the remnants into the Mitre Peninsula.
+The Haush may have occupied all of the Isla Grande de Tierra del Fuego several thousand years ago, before the Selkʼnam reached the island.
+Many place names in what was Selkʼnam territory in historical times are identified as Haush.
+After crossing over from the mainland, the Selkʼnam are presumed to have killed or absorbed most of the Haush, and pushed the remnants into the Mitre Peninsula.

 The Haush territory was split into two sub-areas.
-The northern sub-area, adjacent to Selknam territory, extended along the east coast of the island from Cape San Pablo to Caleta Falsa on Polycarpo Bay.
+The northern sub-area, adjacent to Selkʼnam territory, extended along the east coast of the island from Cape San Pablo to Caleta Falsa on Polycarpo Bay.
 The southern sub-area extended from Caleta Falsa around the eastern end of the Mitre Peninsula to Sloggett Bay.
 The northern sub-area has more favorable conditions for habitation.
-The southern sub-area, which is now virtually uninhabited, has harsher conditions, being colder and having more rain, fog and wind than does the northern sub-area.
+The southern sub-area, which is now virtually uninhabited, has harsher conditions, being colder and having more rain, fog and wind than the northern sub-area.
 Furlong states that the Haush territory was from Cape San Pablo to Good Success Bay, with only an occasional trip as far west as Sloggett Bay, and that their principal settlements were at Cape San Pablo, Polycarpo Cove, False Cove, Thetis Bay, Cape San Diego and Good Success Bay.

 The Haush were patrilineal and patrilocal.
 They were divided into at least ten family units, each possessing a strip of land running from inland hunting grounds to the seashore.
 Nuclear families (five or six people) would migrate individually through their extended family's territory, occasionally joining up with other nuclear families.
 Groups from several territories would gather for rites, exchanging gifts, and exploiting stranded whales.

 Culture

 The Haush were hunter-gatherers.
 The Haush obtained a large part of their food from marine sources.
-Analysis of bones from burial sites on Isla Grande de Tierra del Fuego indicate that the pre-European contact Selknam obtained most of the meat they ate from guanacos and other land animals, while the pre-European contact Haush, like the Yamana, obtained the majority of the meat they ate from marine sources, including seals and sea lions.
-As guanacos were relatively scarce in Haush territory, they probably traded with the Selknam for guanaco skins.
+Analysis of bones from burial sites on Isla Grande de Tierra del Fuego indicate that the pre-European contact Selkʼnam obtained most of the meat they ate from guanacos and other land animals, while the pre-European contact Haush, like the Yahgan, obtained the majority of the meat they ate from marine sources, including seals and sea lions.
+As guanacos were relatively scarce in Haush territory, they probably traded with the Selkʼnam for guanaco skins.

-They shared many customs with their neighbors the Selk'nam, such as using small bows and stone-tipped arrows, using animal skins (from guanacos, as did the Selknam, but also from seals) for the few items of clothing they used (capes, foot coverings and, for the women, small "figleafs"), and an initiation ritual for male youth.
+They shared many customs with their neighbors the Selkʼnam, such as using small bows and stone-tipped arrows, using animal skins (from guanacos, as did the Selkʼnam, but also from seals) for the few items of clothing they used (capes, foot coverings and, for the women, small "figleafs"), and an initiation ritual for male youth.
 Their languages, part of the Chonan family, were similar, although mutually intelligible "only with difficulty".